iampersistent/OSMlib-base/README.txt

 There are several parser options available:

 * REXML (Default, slow, works on all machines, because it is part of the Ruby standard distribution)
-* Libxml (Based on the C libxml2 library, fast, new version needed, sometimes hard to install)
+* Libxml (Based on the C libxml2 library, faster than REXML, new version needed, sometimes hard to install)
-* Expat (Based on C Expat library, fast)
+* Expat (Based on C Expat library, faster than REXML)

 Since version 0.1.3 REXML is the default parser because many people had problems with the C-based parser.
 Change the parser by setting